artem-frolov/yii-sass/README.md

         // Mind the leading zero for octal values.
         // Defaults to 0777
         'writableDirectoryPermissions' => 0777,

+        // Chmod permissions used for creating/updating of writable
+        // cache files and compiled CSS files.
+        // Mind the leading zero for octal values.
+        // Defaults to 0666
+        'writableFilePermissions' => 0666,

+        // Default value for $hashByName parameter in extension's methods.
+        // $hashByName value determines whether the published file should be named
+        // as the hashed basename.
+If false, the name will be the hash taken
+        // from dirname of the path being published and path mtime.
+        //
+        // Set to true if the path being published is shared
+        // among different extensions.
+        //
+        // Defaults to false
+        // @see CAssetManager::publish()
+        'defaultHashByName' => false,

         // Customize the formatting of the output CSS.
         // Use one of the SassHandler::OUTPUT_FORMATTING_* constants